 In cases where a fact finding interview is scheduled to adjudicate issues of eligibility, claimants allowed benefits will receive those monies shortly after they get their decision in the mail.
 The first eligible week claimed is a Waiting Period week, and no payment is made for that week.
 (Remember, you must file a claim to receive credit for the waiting week.)

 Yes.
 You must report all earnings from all jobs for the week the work was performed even if you were not paid that week.
-Your first $100.00 will not affect your unemployment check.
-Earning greater than $100.00 will be deducted from your benefits.
-If you earn more than $5.00 above your weekly benefit amount, you will not be eligible for benefits for that week.
+As of June 1, 2023, your first $114.00 will not affect your unemployment check.
+Earnings greater than $114.00 will be deducted from your benefits.
+If you earn more than $114.00 or more in excess of you weekly benefit amount, you will not be eligible for benefits for that week.